Let us demystify eight superfoods so you can embrace the benefits in no time.

 Flaxseeds are richer in omega-3 fatty acid ALA than any other plant-based food.
-It is good for managing oestrogen levels in the body, helping to prevent breast cancer and alleviate menopausal symptoms.
+It is good for managing oestrogen levels and alleviating menopausal symptoms.
 It has been shown to help with the symptoms of osteoporosis and protect against arthritis, diabetes, prostate cancer and autoimmune and neurological disorders.

 Now, before you go putting flaxseeds in each and every meal of the day, it’s important to grind them first.
-The hull on the outside of the seed is hard, meaning your body won’t be able to digest it and get the goodness out from inside.
-You can either grind them yourself in a spice grinder or purchase them as flax meal from a health food store.
+The hull on the outside of the seed is hard, meaning your body won’t be able to digest it and get the goodness.
+You can grind them yourself in a spice grinder or purchase them as flax meal from a health food store.
 You can add it to baked goods, bread, smoothies, cereal and desserts.
 Just be sure to store leftover ground flaxseed in the fridge or freezer.

 Rich in: antioxidants, minerals, flavonoids and insoluble fibre.

-Cacao comes from the dried and fermented fruit of the cocoa tree and was once known as the ‘food of the Gods’ in ancient Maya.
-Interestingly, it has been shown to protect the nervous system from inflammation, lower blood pressure, reduce risk of heart attack and to protect the brain from age-related decline.
+Cacao comes from the dried and fermented fruit of the cocoa tree and was once known as the ‘food of the gods’ in ancient Maya.
+Interestingly, it has been shown to protect the nervous system from inflammation, lower blood pressure, reduce the risk of heart attack and protect the brain from age-related decline.
 It has been shown to increase energy levels and reduce anxiety.

 Cacao can be bought from health food stores as powder and butter, both of which can be incorporated into a number of recipes and desserts.